yetanotherf0rked/ctf-writeups/NahamCon2022/Just crafting packets at Nahamcon2022 (1 of 3).md

 ===================================================================
 ```

-And we've got the flag: **flag{6acfdfc9369eadfdb9439b0ac3969711}**!
+And we get this lovely flag: **flag{6acfdfc9369eadfdb9439b0ac3969711}**

+### Improvements
-A much elegant solution would be to act like a real HTTP server by sending ACKs for each client's packets and then gracefully end the connection when the client sends a FIN.
+A much elegant solution would be to act like a real HTTP server by sending ACKs for each client's packet and then gracefully end the connection when the client sends a FIN.

 Check out **[nneonneo](https://gist.github.com/nneonneo/1b371ac9da8703eda9c3a9b26d61a483)**'s solution that implements this feature in addition to using an asynchronous sniffer that pushes incoming packets to a queue, making client's packets easier to iterate on.
 Clean and smooth.

 I would like to thank **nneonneo** and **Kkevsterrr** for their explanations.
+Join [Nahamsec on Discord](https://discord.gg/ysndAm8) to reach them out!

 For the next part, we'll see the **Freaky Flag Day** challenge.